frankiecho/ahpsurvey/README.md

 ## Usage

-The `ahpsurvey` allows one to input a `data.frame` consisting of pairwise comparisons and output an informative output of the aggregated priorities of all observations, the individual priorities, consistency ratios, and the most inconsistent pairwise comparisons.
+The `ahpsurvey` allows one to input a `data.frame` consisting of pairwise comparisons data collected through questionnaires and output an informative output of the aggregated priorities of all observations, the individual priorities, consistency ratios, and the most inconsistent pairwise comparisons.

 ``` r
 library(ahpsurvey)